Banda-Manjunatha/E_Commerce/README.md

 ## Project Demo

-In addition to the code, you can also explore a video presentation of the Trendify project on LinkedIn: [link to your LinkedIn video presentation.](https://www.linkedin.com/feed/update/urn:li:activity:7173709674586787842/) This video provides a visual walkthrough of the platform's functionalities and user experience.
+In addition to the code, you can also explore a video presentation of the Trendify project on LinkedIn: [link to my LinkedIn video presentation.](https://www.linkedin.com/feed/update/urn:li:activity:7173709674586787842/) This video provides a visual walkthrough of the platform's functionalities and user experience.

 ## Table of Contents